Have you ever had your toilet move when you sit on it? Has your toilet ever leaked down into the living room, kitchen, or garage?

 Center the new wax ring on the closet flange spacer.
 I don’t use wax rings with plastic flanges anymore because several plumbers, including Charlie, advised against it.
 The plastic flange could dislodge from the wax ring and prevent solid waste (aka poop) from being flushed down the waste pipe.

-Woo hooo!!!
+Woo hoo!!!
 Give yourself a high five because this is a huge accomplishment and will ultimately prevent your toilet from sliding and leaking water.

-How to Re-install an Ideal Standard Toilet (One That Won’t Leak)
+How to Re-install a Standard Toilet (One That Won’t Leak)